 Activate Your OHIO ID

-To get started, it is essential that you activate your OHIO ID.
-You need your OHIO ID to access your OHIO e-mail.
+To get started, it is essential that you activate your OHIO ID which will also act as your OHIO username.
+You need your OHIO ID to access your OHIO email.
 Your birth date and your personal identification (PID) number (provided in your application acknowledgement letter) are all you need to officially activate your online OHIO access.

 Fund Your Education

 Ohio University is committed to an affordable college education.
 The U.S. Department of Education is on track to launch the 2024-2025 Free Application for Federal Student Aid (FAFSA) form in December 2023.
 The FAFSA must be received by Ohio University in order for you to be considered for all federal, state and institutional financial aid.
 You can add Ohio University to your FAFSA using our school code: 003100

 To ease your transition into online learning at OHIO, you are required to complete an online orientation module.
 To access the orientation module, you will need to log in using your OHIO ID and first and last name.
 It should take approximately one hour to complete the orientation module.

 A hold will be placed on your student account until you complete the online orientation.
 After the hold is removed, you can register for classes.